Techtonica/curriculum/roles-in-tech/product-manager.md

   #### Product Management

-  Product management can be defined as the general business structure within a company that supports and manages all the activities       related to developing, planning, forecasting, marketing and selling a product all through its lifecycle.
+  Product management can be defined as the general business structure within a company that supports and manages all the activities       related to developing, planning, forecasting, marketing and selling a product all through its life cycle.

  #### Job of Product Manager